Huey P. Newton: Fatal shooting of John Frey

+In 1967, he was involved in a shootout which led to the death of police officer John Frey and injuries to himself and another police officer.
+In 1968, he was convicted of voluntary manslaughter for Frey's death and sentenced to 2 to 15 years in prison.
+In May 1970, the conviction was reversed and after two subsequent trials ended in hung juries, the charges were dropped.

 Newton had been convicted of assault with a deadly weapon for repeatedly stabbing another man, Odell Lee, with a steak knife in mid-1964.
 He served six months in prison.
 By October 27–28, 1967, he was out celebrating the release from his probationary period.
-Just before dawn on October 28, Newton and a friend were pulled over by Oakland Police Department officer John Frey.
+Going to get take-out food just before dawn on October 28, Newton and a friend were pulled over by Oakland Police Department officer John Frey because the car he was in was listed by the Oakland Police as being associated with the Black Panthers.
 Realizing who Newton was, Frey called for backup.
 After fellow officer Herbert Heanes arrived, shots were fired, and all three were wounded.

 Heanes testified that the shooting began after Newton was under arrest, and one witness testified that Newton shot Frey with Frey's own gun as they wrestled.
 No gun on either Frey or Newton was found.
 Newton stated that Frey shot him first, which made him lose consciousness during the incident.
 Frey was shot four times and died within the hour, while Heanes was left in serious condition with three bullet wounds.
 Black Panther David Hilliard took Newton to Oakland's Kaiser Hospital, where he was admitted with a bullet wound to the abdomen.
 Newton was soon handcuffed to his bed and arrested for Frey's killing.
 A doctor, Thomas Finch, and nurse, Corrine Leonard, attended to Newton when he arrived at the hospital, and Finch stated that Newton was "agitated" when asking for treatment and that Newton was given a tranquilizer to calm him.

 Newton was convicted in September 1968 of voluntary manslaughter for the killing of Frey and was sentenced to 2 to 15 years in prison.
 In May 1970, the California Appellate Court reversed the conviction and ordered a new trial.
 After two subsequent trials ended in hung juries, the district attorney said he would not pursue a fourth trial, and the Alameda County Superior Court dismissed the charges.
 In his autobiography, Revolutionary Suicide, Newton wrote that Heanes and Frey were opposite each other and shooting in each other's direction during the shootout.

 Hugh Pearson, in his book Shadow of the Panther, writes that Newton, while intoxicated, boasted about having willfully killed Frey.
-Charles E. Jones, in the introduction to The Black Panther Party (Reconsidered), states that this claim has not been corroborated by others.